Bannister Surname Meaning, History & Origin

 Their farmhouse now forms the headquarters of the Heritage Trust in the northwest.
-This family produced Roger Bannister, the first man to break the four minute mile record.
-They had been in the textile business, first in wool and then in cotton, and now run the country house Coniston Hotel in the Yorkshire dales.
+This family produced Roger Bannister, the first man to break the four minute mile record in 1953.
+They were in the textile business, first in wool and then in cotton.
+Since 1969 Michael and Ethne Bannister have run the country house Coniston Hotel in the Yorkshire dales.

 The Bannister name also crops up in nearby mill towns such as Colne, Burnley, Rochdale, and Chorley.
 Billy Bannister, a footballer from Burnley, was good enough to play for England at the turn of the century.
 John Bannister was the late Victorian historian of Chorley.

 A John Banester was bailiff of the Nether Inn in Eastbourne in 1495.
 Later Bannister references in Sussex were in Fletching near Uckfield, Ringmer, and in Beeding and Steyning.
+John Bannister of Steyning who died in 1825 left three indigent sons – Saxe, John William and Thomas – who sought success by promoting colonial emigration, first in Canada and then in Australia.

-America.
-Banisters and Bannisters were both evident.
-Christopher and Jane Banister were among the earliest settlers of Marlborough, Massachusetts.
-Andrew Banister from this family ended up in Hawaii in the 1850’s.
-Thomas and Sarah Banister came to Boston around 1685.
-His son and grandson set themselves up as merchants in Newport, Rhode Island.
+- and Thomas and Sarah Banister who came to Boston around 1685.
+Their son and grandson set themselves up as merchants in Newport, Rhode Island.
 Banister’s house and Banister’s wharf remain from this colonial time.

+Virginia and the South.
 The Rev. John Banister arrived in Virginia in the late 1670’s and spent fourteen years collecting specimens of plants and insects and sending them back to England.
 Although he himself met with an untimely death, his son John built the family home at Battersea near Petersburg and was a patriot commander during the Revolutionary War.

 Another Virginia line started with the birth of Burrel Banister there in the 1770’s and went via Kentucky and Indiana to Banister Hollow in Camden county, Missouri.
 The Banisters who arrived there in the 1840’s were apparently all musicians.
 Two sons, John and Will Banister, later took off for Fort Worth, Texas.

 Balaam Banister was first recorded in the 1800 census, aged around 24, at Abbeville in South Carolina.
 He migrated from there to Georgia and Kentucky before settling in Louisiana.
-Burrell, thought to be his brother, moved to Kentucky and then in 1811 to Indiana when it was still Indian territory.
+Burrell, thought to have been his brother, moved to Kentucky and then in 1811 to Indiana when it was still Indian territory.
 There were also related Banister lines, according to DNA testing, elsewhere in South Carolina, in Tennessee, and later in Texas.